 French bulldogs are making a huge wave in the dog fashion industry.
 Actually, it isn’t hard to notice just how popular they’ve become in the fashion world as a whole.

 Even Marc Jacobs, a popular figure, has released his own line of these dog’s accessories in order to appeal to fashion enthusiasts that aren’t above squealing at the marvelling site of these gorgeous four-legged guys.

-Do you have any interesting or fun facts about French Bulldogs that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about French Bulldogs?
+Share them in the comments below!